 - Tata Harper: Not only is Tata Harper packaging a beautiful green and gold color, but their focus on sustainability is incredible.
 The majority of their packaging is made of glass.
 What little plastic they do use is necessary for the function of the packaging and is as eco-friendly as possible.
 The plastic resin for their tubes is derived from corn, which means it is made from a renewable resource instead of petroleum.
 The cartons they use have the Sustainable Forestry Initiative label, and they also used recycled paperboard and print with soy-based inks.

-- Vapour Organic: Vapour uses mostly aluminum and glass for their product packaging, and their lab uses a flood-fill system to reduce waste.
+- Vapour: Vapour uses mostly aluminum and glass for its product packaging, and their lab uses a flood-fill system to reduce waste.
 Their product boxes are made from post-consumer recycled paper printed with soy ink.
 Aside from their products, they use passive-solar and wind power in their offices, warehouse, and lab.
-Code ORGANICALLYBECCA for a discount!

 Shower, Hair, + Hygiene Products:

 - Dr. Brite Oral Care: Most toothpaste comes in a separate cardboard box, not Dr. Brite’s!
 Theirs is packaged in recyclable, BPA-free tubes and that’s it.
 Made in small batches with biodegradable ingredients to eliminate waste, and labels are printed with zero or low VOC inks.
 Plus their company uses many sustainable practices like using recycled, greywater in their bathrooms.
 Code ORGANICALLYBECCA saves you 20% on their website!

 - Captain Blankenship: Hair products that use recyclable and reusable glass packaging or paperboard.